The Arctic archipelago 2,000km north of Oslo is home to the northernmost permanently inhabited settlements in the world.

 Photos of Longyearbyen

-The only place even resembling a town on the islands, Longyearbyen was home to more than 2,000 people but that population is under threat after the coal mining industry all but shut down over the past couple of years.
+The only place resembling a town on the islands, Longyearbyen was home to more than 2,000 people but that population is under threat after the coal mining industry all but shut down over the past couple of years.

 Many of the remaining population are students studying at the University Centre in Svalbard, while others work in the tourist and service industry.